swfrench/rma-async/README.md

 4.  ~~The dependency model is currently tree-like (an async can have only one dependency but any number of dependents).
 Should this instead support more general DAGs?~~ Each task can now have multiple dependencies, see `example.cpp`.
+5. A thread pool for executing async tasks (as opposed to a single thread).
+6. The ability to invoke an async task without specifying a target, in which case one will be selected at random provided that it is not overly busy.
+7. Related: when a specific execution target is not provided, perhaps allow for randomized work-stealing across ranks.

 ## References